HighCapable/YukiHookAPI/docs-source/src/en/guide/home.md

 Now, we only need to write a small amount of code, and all the time and expense are handed over to automation.

-With `Kotlin`'s elegant `lambda` writing and `YukiHookAPI`, you can make your Hook logic more beautiful and clear.
+With Kotlin's elegant **lambda** writing and `YukiHookAPI`, you can make your Hook logic more beautiful and clear.

 > The following example